Mexican–American War campaigns: Monterrey, September 21, 1846

 The third prong, Col. (later Maj.
-Gen.) Stephen W. Kearny's "Army of the West," a force of about 1,660 men, left Fort Leavenworth, Kansas early in June 1846 and captured Santa Fe, New Mexico unopposed on August 18.
+Gen.) Stephen W. Kearny's "Army of the West", a force of about 1,660 men, left Fort Leavenworth, Kansas early in June 1846 and captured Santa Fe, New Mexico unopposed on August 18.
 After leaving about 800 men of the 2nd Regiment of Missouri mounted volunteers to secure Santa Fe, Kearny left for California on September 25 with about 300 mostly mule mounted men of the 1st Dragoons.
 En route he met a party, led by Kit Carson, bringing dispatches from the west coast that the navy's Pacific Squadron's sailors and marines under Commodore John D. Sloat and Commodore Robert Stockton, with the help of volunteers in the "California Battalion" under Capt.
 John C. Fremont, had won peaceful possession of California in July, although some opposition remained.
 Kearny sent back 200 of his men and pushed on with the rest, arriving at San Diego on December 12 after having fought a sharp engagement with dampened powder on December 6 with a larger force of Californians at the Battle of San Pasqual where he lost 19 men killed—the most in all California skirmishes.
-At San Diego, Kearny joined Commodore Robert F. Stockton, who had replaced Sloat, and their combined force of some 600 men (volunteer militia, sailors, marines and Dragoons) after same minor skirmishing, re-occupied Los Angeles, California on January 10, 1847 with no casualties.
+At San Diego, Kearny joined Commodore Robert F. Stockton, who had replaced Sloat, and their combined force of some 600 men (volunteer militia, sailors, marines and Dragoons) after same minor skirmishing, re-occupied Los Angeles, California on January 10, 1847, with no casualties.
 Three days later, the last remaining Californian opposition capitulated to the very generous terms in the Treaty of Cahuenga to the volunteer force of about 450 men commanded by Fremont.

 Meanwhile, in mid-November 1846, Taylor had sent one of his divisions to occupy the city of Saltillo.
 Another detachment occupied Victoria, a provincial capital between Monterey and the port of Tampico, the latter having been occupied by an American naval force under Comdr.
 David Conner on November 15, 1846.
 Thus, by the end of 1846, a very large part of northern Mexico had come under American control.
 A plan was adopted late in 1846 to strike at Mexico City by way of Vera Cruz.
 In preparation for this expedition Maj.
-Gen. Winfield Scott, Commanding General or the Army, detached about 8,000 men from Taylor's command early in 1847, ordering the troops to Gulf ports to wait sea transportation.
+Gen. Winfield Scott, Commanding General of the Army, detached about 8,000 men from Taylor's command early in 1847, ordering the troops to Gulf ports to wait sea transportation.
 Taylor was left with some 4,800 men, practically all volunteers, most or whom he concentrated in a camp south of Saltillo.